joelcoxokc/gulp-storage/README.md

 Type: `Object`
 Required: `true`

-storage.store will storage all properties and values within the object in your local storage file.
+storage.store will set all properties and values within the object in your local storage file.

 ## TODO
-- Create a storage.clear(); `Delete everything`
+- Create a storage.clear(); ` // Delete everything`
-- Create a storage.delete( key ); `Delete a specific property`
+- Create a storage.delete( key ); ` // Delete a specific property`

 ## License